Cheng-I-Lin/league-of-legends-analysis/README.md

 - `deaths`: This column records the total number of deaths -- eliminations by enemy champions or other in game mechanisms such as minions or monsters -- a team has throughout the match.
 - `assists`: This column records the number of assists -- contribtuions to enemy champion eliminations, but no direct kills -- credited to a team throughout the match.
 - `firstdragon`: This column indicates the outcome of whether a team has successfully obtained the first dragon kill, with 1 representing the team with the first dragon kill and 0 representing the team without the first dragon kill.
-- `dpm`: This column quantifies the amount of total damage outputted by all five players in a team per minute through basic , reflecting the .
+- `dpm`: This column quantifies the amount of total damage outputted by all five players in a team per minute through basic , reflecting the . <!--Need more info-->
-- `damagetakenperminute`: This column quantifies the amount of total damage taken by all five players in a team per minute, reflecting the .
+- `damagetakenperminute`: This column quantifies the amount of total damage taken by all five players in a team per minute, reflecting the . <!--Need more info-->
 - `damagemitigatedperminute`: This column quantifies the amount of total damage mitigated by all five players in a team per minute.
-By mitigating damage, it means that, reflecting
+By mitigating damage, it means that, reflecting <!--Need more info-->
 - `totalgold`: This column quantifies the total amount of gold obtained by a team throughout the match.
-Gold is the in game currency used for various strategic
+Gold is the in game currency used for various strategic <!--Need more info-->

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning